Healing Your Gut Naturally w/ a Plant-Based Diet + Prebiotic Smoothie Recipe

 Throw all ingredients in your blender, add water as desired, and blend until smooth.
 For best results, drink every morning on an empty stomach for 3-4 weeks.

 (1) I highly recommend you watch the documentary A Plastic Ocean (available for free on Netflix), or check out their amazing free resources page.
+This article dives deep into the issues, facts, and possible solutions for ocean plastic.

 (2) William, Anthony.
 Medical Medium.
 Secrets Behind Chronic and Mystery Illness and How to Finally Heal.
 London, Hay House UK Ltd, 2015.